GoreStarry/react-use-dynamic-script-hook/README.md

   * SASS(SCSS)
 * `Storybook` set by preset-create-react-app
 * build package bundle by `Rollup.js`
-* generate storybook site and also create default App page to `gh-pages` folder
+* generate storybook site and also create default App page to `docs` folder
 ---
 ## `Ｗarning...`
 ### can't write JSX in `.js` file, use `.jsx` instead